openjs-foundation/cross-project-council/README.md

 #### Elected by Regular Members
-According to the [CPC Charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md#voting-members), up to two regular members can be elected as votring members.
+According to the [CPC Charter](https://github.com/openjs-foundation/cross-project-council/blob/master/CPC-CHARTER.md#voting-members), up to two regular members can be elected as voting members.
 The two regular members elected as voting members are currently:

 - Eemeli Aro (@eemeli)
 - Michael Dawson (@mhdawson)